In this article, you will learn:

 Revenues and Gains

 Two of the components of an income statement include revenues and gains.
-These are further categorized into operating and non-operating revenues from other sources.
+These are further categorised into operating and non-operating revenues from other sources.

 Operating revenue is the revenue that your business generates from its primary or core business activities.
 What constitutes an operating revenue varies depending on the type of business as well as the industry your business is in.